-The Abby Kelley Foster Charter Public School recognizes that effective instruction requires an orderly environment focused on learning, and that schools have an important role to play in supporting parents' efforts to teach basic values to their children.
-The Code of Conduct focuses on two major areas: Be Respectful and Be Accountable while also centering on our 10 character virtues:
+Abby Kelley Foster recognizes that effective instruction requires an orderly environment focused on learning, and that the school has an important role to play in supporting parents' efforts to teach basic values to their children.
+The School's Code of Conduct clearly defines expectations for student conduct, focusing on ten character virtues: responsibility, truth, respect, kindness, self-discipline, fairness, perseverance, friendship, courage, and citizenship.